Peace and Love – Never Trust the Man – Power to the People – Make Love, – Not War – Give Peace a Chance – Drop Acid, Not Bombs

-The whole experience was freeing and transformative.
+The whole Hippie experience was freeing and transformative.
 However, in hindsight, there was no way it was going to make the huge difference in society that we had hoped.
 Many of those idealistic, starry-eyed youth grew up to become bankers, brokers, and politicians.
 Many died of drug abuse, untreated disease, suicide, and other things that came along with the rampant pie-in-the-sky attitudes accompanied by emotional dysfunction.
 Others grew up to work for the betterment of us humans, women’s rights, civil liberties, and more.
-So, I guess it was the beginning of many good things, but we were so naive, thinking that we could create a Utopian society of fairness, peace, and where common sense would rule over greed an corruption.
+So, I guess it was the beginning of many good things, but we were so naive, thinking that we could create a Utopian society of fairness and peace, where common sense and human decency would rule over greed an corruption.

 Does all that sound familiar?
-In today’s world of 2012, the world is again in a attempt for the “people” to change things, for the people’s voices to be heard and heeded about corruption, greed, and cruelty.
-Thousands upon thousands are taking to the streets worldwide, demanding change.
-Those who want status quo are fighting back with violence and force.
+In today’s world of the twenty-first century, the world is again in a struggling attempt for the “people” to change things—for the people’s voices to be heard and heeded about corruption, greed, and cruelty.
+In 2012, thousands upon thousands took to the streets worldwide, demanding change.
+Those who want status quo fought back with violence and force.
 Ah, it brings me back.
-Being the eternal hippie that I’ve been told I am—even through my attempts to leave that behind—I am hoping that this time, there will be a difference.
-Maybe this time, real laws will be passed to keep greed and corruption in check and that the tide of the “rich get richer and the poor get poorer” will be stemmed.
+Being the eternal hippie that I’ve been told I am—even through my attempts to leave that behind—I’d hoped that this time, there would be a difference.
+Maybe this time, real laws would be passed to keep greed and corruption in check and that the tide of the “rich get richer and the poor get poorer” would be stemmed.

 Don’t misunderstand my meaning though, I am all for people working toward abundance, being successful, and having as much money as they earn.
 I am, however, dead against corrupted, greedy practices in order to achieve that success.
-I am against the flat out deception, and manipulation that attempts to keep the common folk from rising to success without resorting to the same degraded practices.
-This new uprising isn’t about poor people wanting to grab a piece of the pie, many wealthy people are in the streets protesting, or broadcasting their support.
+I am against the flat out deception, and manipulation that attempts to keep the common folk from rising to success without resorting to the same underhanded practices.
+This new uprising wasn’t about poor people wanting to grab a piece of the pie.
+Many wealthy people were in the streets protesting, or broadcasting their support.
 Michael Moore, Keith Olbermann, Natalie Portman, David Crosby and Graham Nash to name a few.
 So, even though the tie-die, faded jeans, headbands, beads, and flower power are different, maybe this time there will be a difference for the future.